ExtendRealityLtd/VRTK/README.md

 ### Prefabs

+The available Prefabs are:

+  * [CameraRig]
+  * FramesPerSecondCanvas

+#### [CameraRig]

-At present there is only one Prefab included which is the `[CameraRig]` and it has been taken directly from the SteamVR Unity plugin example:
-`Extras/SteamVR_TestThrow` scene as it includes the relevant `Model` children on the controller (which seem to be missing from the default prefab in the SteamVR plugin `Prefabs/[CameraRig].prefab`.
+The `[CameraRig]` has been taken directly from the SteamVR Unity plugin example: `Extras/SteamVR_TestThrow` scene as it includes the relevant `Model` children on the controller (which seem to be missing from the default prefab in the SteamVR plugin `Prefabs/[CameraRig].prefab`.

 The `SteamVR_Unity_Toolkit/Prefabs/[CameraRig]` can be dropped into any scene to provide instant access to a VR game camera via the VR headset and tracking of the VR controllers including model representations.

+#### FramesPerSecondCanvas

+This canvas adds a frames per second text element to the headset.
+To use the prefab it must be placed into the scene then the headset camera needs attaching to the canvas:

+  * Select `FramesPerSecondCanvas` object from the scene objects
+  * Find the `Canvas` component
+  * Set the `Render Camera` parameter to `Camera (eye)` which can be found in the `[CameraRig]` prefab.

+There are a number of parameters that can be set on the Prefab.
+Expanding the `FramesPerSecondCanvas` object in the hierarchy view shows the child `FramesPerSecondText` obejct and clicking on that reveals additional paramters which can be set via the `FramesPerSecondViewer` script (which can be found in `SteamVR_Unity_Toolkit/Scripts/Helper/FramesPerSecondViewer`)

+The following script parameters are available:

+  * **Display FPS:** Toggles whether the FPS text is visible.
+  * **Target FPS:** The frames per second deemed acceptable that is used as the benchmark to change the FPS text colour.
+  * **Font Size:** The size of the font the FPS is displayed in.
+  * **Position:** The position of the FPS text within the headset view.
+  * **Good Color:** The colour of the FPS text when the frames per second are within reasonable limits of the Target FPS.
+  * **Warn Color:** The colour of the FPS text when the frames per second are falling short of reasonable limits of the Target FPS.
+  * **Bad Color:** The colour of the FPS text when the frames per second are at an unreasonable level of the Target FPS.

+An example of the `FramesPerSecondCanvas` Prefab can be viewed in the scene `018_CameraRig_FramesPerSecondCounter` which displays the frames per second in the centre of the headset view.
+Pressing the trigger generates a new sphere and pressing the touchpad generates ten new spheres.
+Eventually when lots of spheres are present the FPS will drop and demonstrate the prefab.

 ### Scripts